ExxLiang193/SATBSolver/README.md

 ```

 ## Results
-The result from the `example_input.txt` file is the following.
+The result from the `example_input.txt` file is the following **without user intervention**.
 Each solution is an optimal solution that transitions between chords using the fewest number of semitone differences.
 ```
 Cmaj    Fmaj_64    Dmin7_42    Ebmaj7_43    Bb7    Baug    Abmin7-b5_42    Dmin_6    Ebdim7    Abmaj7-#3_43    Gmaj-sus    G13    Cmaj
 1       2          3           4            5      6       7               8         9         10              11          12     13